FLAMEGPU/FLAMEGPU/readme.md

 + Documentation now hosted on readthedocs, http://docs.flamegpu.com and https://github.com/flamegpu/docs
 + Supports CUDA 8 and CUDA 9
     + Removed SM20 and SM21 support from the default build settings (Deprecated / Removed by CUDA 8.0 / 9.0)
++ Graph communication for agents with new example
 + Updated Visual Studio version to 2015
 + Improved linux support by upgraded Makefiles
 + Additional example projects